8 Tools Every Journalism Student Needs for Back-to-School Season

 - Social Media Monitoring – Social media is noisy and it can be tough to cut through the clutter.
 Social media monitoring tools can help students hone in on the stories and trends that matter to them.
 Echosec, for example, helps you narrow down leads by social media posts in a given geographical region.
 If you’re covering a story about a certain city, this could be a great start!
 CrowdTangle is another popular option that also offers a Chrome extension.

-Whether you’re a brand new student or about to graduate, these eight tools will be sure to help you improve your organization, story ideas, and even your overall writing skills without breaking the bank.
+Whether you’re a freshman or about to graduate, these eight tools for journalism students will be sure to help you improve your organization, story ideas, and even your overall writing skills without breaking the bank.
 Implementing all or even one of them could help you be more organized and produce better stories.

 Need more writing and blogging tools?
 Be sure to check out 84 of the Most Useful and Unique Tools for Journalists and Bloggers.